- Support for Traffic Types on the Outbound Segment Integration

 Split has released support for single traffic type selection on the outbound Segment integration.
 With this capability, users can more precisely send impressions for just the splits that align with Segment’s object model to Segment.

 - Input Validation Enhancements

 Split has released error checking that will log out stronger warnings and errors if incorrect inputs are used across SDK methods.
 This release will allow new users of the SDK to more easily understand how to properly leverage the SDK to serve feature flags and event tracking.

 - Split Synchronizer Redis moved to Single Queue with Alerting

 Split has released enhancements that have moved the storage method for data to a single queue.
 This will make the synchronizer more performant and resistant to issues when under a high load.
 Additionally with this release, stronger alerting and management capabilities were built into the console for the synchronizer.

-Split’s SOC2 Type 1 certification report is available upon request.
-This report outlines Split’s security policies, compliance policies, change management process, disaster recovery plan and Split’s monitoring and alerting practices.
+Split’s SOC 2 Type 2 certification report is available upon request.
+This report outlines Split’s security policies, compliance policies, change management process, disaster recovery plan, and Split’s monitoring and alerting practices.
 You can read more here.

 Split maintains service limits for each account to help guarantee the availability of the Split service, as well as to minimize billing risks to customers.
 Split service limits require that you request limit increases manually.
 In most cases, you aren’t charged if your service limits are increased.
 You’re only charged if the limit you are requesting an increase to is a billing limit.
 You can review and request increases in the admin settings.

 The value of a particular metric can now be capped.
 This enables teams to minimize the impact of outliers in their data and remove the impact of bots, allowing for more meaningful experiment results, faster.